cmaxw/devchat-eleventy/src/my-javascript-story/mjs-123-nick-basile.md

 ---
 # Episode Summary

 My JavaScript Story this week meets with Nick Basile, UX instructor at Lambda School from Austin, TX.
-Nick talks about how much he enjoys working with Laravel
+Nick talks about how much he enjoys working with Laravel and Vue as well as his journey as a developer.

+Nick went to

 **Host:** Charles Max Wood